-Jim Bailey is founder of Second Stone, a pioneering national newspaper for LGBT Christians which began publication in 1988.
+Jim Bailey is founder of Second Stone, a ground-breaking national newspaper for LGBTQ Christians which began publication in 1988.
 He served as editor and publisher until 1998.

-Bailey was born in 1954 in Pulaski, Tennessee, and raised in Belle Chasse, Louisiana, a rural suburb of New Orleans.
-Early in his career he transformed a high school hobby of photography into a busy commercial studio.
+Early in his career Bailey transformed a high school hobby of photography into a busy commercial studio.
 After attending Delgado College and Tulane University where he studied business administration, he served as an administrator for Catholic Charities of New Orleans at a residential treatment center for learning disabled/emotionally disturbed youth.

 In the mid-80s, Bailey's love for media and graphic arts resurfaced.
 He worked for a time as a designer, first for Cox Newspapers, then for the corporate advertising department of one of the South's largest retail distributors.

-After a time of self study and with the encouragement of a friend who was a Lutheran pastor, Bailey joined a congregation of the emerging Evangelical Lutheran Church in America (ELCA), Love Lutheran Church in New Orleans, where he is still a member.
+After a time of self study and with the encouragement of a friend who was a Lutheran pastor, Bailey joined a congregation of the Evangelical Lutheran Church in America (ELCA), Love Lutheran Church in New Orleans.

 Bailey has served in the ELCA in significant ways.
-He has been elected numerous times to serve as a voting member to ELCA Churchwide Assemblies and Synod Assemblies of the Texas-Louisiana Gulf Coast Synod.
-He has served on Synod Council and as a corporate officer of the synod.
+He has been elected numerous times to serve as a voting member to ELCA Churchwide Assemblies and Synod Assemblies.
+He had served on the Synod Councils of the Texas-Louisiana Gulf Coast Synod and the Rocky Mountain Synod.

 At the 1997 Churchwide Assembly, Bailey urged nervous voting members to endorse the Employment Non-Discrimination Act, which would prohibit discrimination against individuals on the basis of sexual orientation.
-The assembly voted 712-180 to endorse ENDA, the largest margin ever for any vote favorable toward LGBT persons.
+The assembly voted 712-180 to endorse ENDA, the largest margin ever for any vote favorable toward LGBTQ persons at that time.

-In 2001, Bailey was elected to the founding board of directors of the Institute for Welcoming Resources and continues to serve the board as a communications consultant.
+In 2001, Bailey was elected to the founding board of directors of the Institute for Welcoming Resources.

 (This biographical statement provided by Jim Bailey.)